Last updated on March 21st, 2018

-Ever since I was a kid, my family has always been a big fan of the Root River Trail.
-They have an amazing bike path.
-We will make special camping trips just to go biking and float down the river.
+The best bike path in Minnesota has to be the Root River Trail.
+The path is visited by thousands of visitors each season because of it’s flat terrain that winds around the root river valley.
+It passes through a bunch of small resort towns you don’t want to miss.
+During the summer my family will make special camping trips just to go biking and float down the river.
 This is the first time that we took a trip down there to check out all the little towns along the way.

 Having not been in a cave in since I was a kid, I was probably more excited then my daughter.
-They have a bunch of fossils along the edges that they point out.
+They have a bunch of fossils along the cave walls.
 The place has plenty of railing on all stairs.
 Even though there was water dripping down or ‘Cave Kisses’ as they call it, I never felt unsafe.
 There were great formations that they have lit up for you.
 They didn’t have as many of the classic stalactites/stalagmite that I anticipated but still was pretty cool.

 They have miniature golf out front as well as a place that kids can pan for gems and fossils.
 It costs anywhere from $5 – $10 for a bag of sediment that they can pan though.

 Harmony is also known for its Amish tours.
 I’m sure that you could probably do your own by driving some back roads, but it wouldn’t be as informative.
 They had a roadside shop where my husband and I fell in love some of their furniture.
 We will probably be going back to get our new Kitchen table in a few years!